Bone Health Through The Decades

 It's also important to understand the impact that alcohol and smoking can potentially have on your bones.

-Adults in their 20s through 40s should stay consistent with exercise, as stated by Dr. Reese.
+Adults in their 20s through 40s should stay consistent with exercise, Dr. Reese said.
 Many adults fall into one exercise pattern when they graduate college or high school and leave their associated sports behind.

 Dr. Reese suggests a mix of cardio and strength training along with yoga and Pilates, which help with balance and flexibility.